Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 \subsection{DRL for Routing}

-In recent years, many researchers attempt to utilize the deep reinforcement learning (RL) method to solve VRP and other combinatorial optimizations due to the ability to improve solution quality via a self-driven mechanism and the potential of an efficient solution generation process.
-With solution quality guaranteed, DRL-based methods benefit from the separation of offline training and online inferring.
-Even though it may take hours or even days to train a fully converged policy in the offline stage, the inference to new problem instances in industrial online applications may only take a second compared to the meta-heuristics that will take minutes or hours~\cite{ICLR19}.
-Generally, current works using DRL for solving VRP and its variants can be classified into sequence generation based methods and rewriting based methods.
+\zong{ In recent years, many researchers attempt to utilize the deep reinforcement learning method to solve VRP and other combinatorial optimizations due to the ability to improve solution quality via a self-driven mechanism and the potential of an efficient solution generation process.} With solution quality guaranteed, DRL-based methods benefit from the separation of offline training and online inferring.
+Even though it may take hours or even days to train a fully converged policy in the offline stage, the inference to new problem instances in industrial online applications may only take a second compared to the meta-heuristics that will take minutes or hours~\cite{ICLR19}. \zong{ Generally, current works using DRL for solving VRP and its variants can be classified into sequence generation based methods and rewriting based methods.
+We introduce the detailed modeling and latest literature of each. }